Skip to content

 In 2023, the Royal Government of Cambodia signed new concessional loans with development partners with a total amount of US$1.81 billion, equivalent to SDR 1,339.22 million, accounting for 79 percent of the ceiling permitted by Law (SDR 1,700 million), the source pointed out.

-The purpose of these signed loans is to finance public projects in the priority sectors that support long-term sustainable economic growth and increase economic productivity, it added.
+The purpose of these signed loans is to finance public investment projects in the priority sectors that support long-term sustainable economic growth and increase economic productivity, it added.

 “Overall, all the loans are highly concessional with an average grant element of around 45 percent,” the bulletin underlined.